p2isecke/go-practice/README.md

 * Starts with **lowercase** --> Private and not accessible outside the package it's defined in
 * When you call a function or a method the arguments are copied.
 * `var` lets you define values global to the package
+* Constants are like variables but can't be modified after declaration

 ### Functions
 * Function names: